-High Fecal Viral Levels Found in COVID-19 Disease and in Asymptomatic Carriers
+High Faecal Viral Levels Found in COVID-19 Disease and in Asymptomatic Carriers

 Data from 98 COVID-19 patients showed viral shedding in stool for nearly five weeks after respiratory samples were negative to optimize Gut Health to Reduce the Impact of Coronavirus Infection.